-100,000 Option holders do not have any right, by virtue of the option, to participate in any share issue of the Company or any related body corporate, or in the interest of
+Option holders do not have any right, by virtue of the option, to participate in any share issue of the Company or any related body corporate, or in the interest of any other registered scheme.
 Signed in accordance with a resolution of the Directors made pursuant to section 298(2) of the Corporations Act 2001.